To report a code violation, please contact a Code Compliance Officer at 979-337-7221

-Code Compliance is located in the Development Services Department and consists of two part-time peace officers and the Code Compliance Manager.
+Code Compliance is located in the Development Services Department and consists of one full-time peace officer and the Code Compliance Manager.
 Code Compliance enforces a variety of code violations including nuisance, zoning, signage and parking violations.
 Our compliance team works to protect the health, safety, and welfare of City of Brenham residents, visitors and stakeholders through the reasonable enforcement of the Brenham Code of Ordinances, and the 2015 International Property Maintenance Code.

 Report a Code Violation